lingsamuel/Nymph/README.md

 ## Basic Design

-A patched property must contain an `operator`.
+### Plugin

+A plugin contains many objects.
+All these objects construct the object database.

-A object must have a plugin-wide unique field to identity objects.
+An object must have a `plugin group`-wide unique field to identity objects.
 In this document, it's `$id`.

+If an object's id already presented in the database, it will be a patch.

+A patch object must contain an `operator`.
+By default, it's `merge` and `append`.

+If a plugin wants to edit some objects, it should know everything about the original plugins which define those objects.

+A plugin shouldn't contain anything it doesn't need.

 ### Master File

-A plugin needs add `Master` to their definition to make reference works properly.
+A plugin needs add `Master` (dependency) to their definition to make reference works properly.

-Example in this documentation won't show this while the example only contains object.
+Example in this documentation doesn't contain this part.

+A plugin and master plugins it depends on call `plugin group`.

 ### Reference String